University of Colorado Colorado Springs

 (2) Forced consumption of any food, beverage, medication or controlled substance, whether or not prescribed, in excess of the usual amounts for human consumption or forced consumption of any substance not generally intended for human consumption; and

 (3) Prolonged deprivation of sleep, food, or drink.

-"Intimate Partner Violence" (IPV) means physical or emotional abuse that occurs between two people in a close relationship.
+Intimate Partner Violence - Physical or emotional abuse that occurs between two people in a close relationship.
 The term "intimate partner" includes current and former spouses and dating partners.
 "Non-consensual" means an act where:

 (1) the person undertaking an act knows that another person does not consent to the act;

 (2) where the person undertaking the action knows that another person is incapable of appreciating the nature of the action;